HPInc/cloud_deployment_scripts/docs/README-aws.md

 ## Getting Started

+Before starting, consider watching [this video](https://www.youtube.com/watch?v=hwEOoG4pmMQ) on how to use this repo to deploy a single-connector deployment on AWS from a Windows environment.
+The video guides the viewer through the entire deployment process from set up to tear down.
+It also shows how the deployment can be managed through Cloud Access Manager (CAM) and how end-users can connect to their machines using a PCoIP client.
+While the video shows the single-connector deployment, the process of creating other deployments is very similar.
+For deployment from a Linux environment, please see the relevant portions of our [GCP video](https://www.youtube.com/watch?v=ESzon04cW4Y).

 ### Requirements
 - the user must have Administrator permissions in an AWS account
 - a PCoIP Registration Code is needed.
 Contact Teradici sales or purchase subscription here: https://www.teradici.com/compare-plans